MJLee25/LEZ-spatial-did-korea/README.md

 Station-level air-pollution and meteorological observations were spatially interpolated to si-gun-gu-level values using inverse-distance weighting (IDW, power = 2).
 The final analysis sample consists of 247 si-gun-gu units observed annually from 2014 to 2024, excluding Ongjin-gun and Ulleung-gun.

+The analysis scripts require two input files:

+- `dat.xlsx`: the processed si-gun-gu-year panel containing outcomes, treatment variables, and covariates.
+- `korea.geojson`: the si-gun-gu administrative boundary file used for spatial operations and construction of spatial weight matrices.

-Due to licensing and data-sharing restrictions, raw/preprocessed datasets are **not** included in this repository.
+Due to licensing and data-sharing restrictions, these input datasets are **not** included in this repository.
 Users should obtain the original data from the corresponding public agencies before running the replication code.

 ## Repository Structure